Adverse Pet Reactions to Routine Vaccinations

 system.
 A healthy immune system is capable of helping the body heal

 itself.
-Transfer factors should be given before and immediately after
+This immune supplement should be given before and immediately after

 vaccination for at least a few weeks to help ameliorate the confusion